Alun Cairns was first elected as the Member of Parliament for the Vale of Glamorgan in May 2010.

 He’s passionate about our community and wants to play a part to help change it for the better.
 Freeing up business to create wealth and help reform public services to cut out waste is a priority for Alun.

-Alun is standing in the 2017 General Election to be re-elected as the Member of Parliament for the Vale of Glamorgan.
+In the 2017 General Election Alun was re-elected as the Member of Parliament for the Vale of Glamorgan.

 If Alun can help you in any way, please let him know.